Skip to main content

 Above all, KORINDO Group is committed to continuous improvement as the means to achieve our vision.

-KORINDO is committed to following a strict Code of Conduct:
+KORINDO is committed to following a strict Code of Conduct, and we apply this commitment to all of our suppliers.
+This includes the following principles:

 1. Support and respect the protection of human rights.

-2. Ensure that we are not complicit in human rights abuse.
+2. Ensure that we are not complicit in human rights abuses.

-3. Uphold the freedom of association and of the right to collective bargaining.
+3. Uphold the freedom of association and the right to collective bargaining.

-4. Eliminate all forms of forced and compulsory labor, child labor, and discrimination in respect of employment and occupation.
+4. Eliminate all forms of forced and compulsory labor, child labor, and discrimination in employment and occupation.

 5. Support a precautionary approach to environmental challenges.

-6. Participate in initiatives to promote greater environmental responsibility.
+6. Participate in initiatives that promote greater environmental responsibility.

-7. Encourage the development and diffusion of environmentally friendly technologies.
+7. Encourage the development and adoption of environmentally friendly technologies.

-8. Realizing the spirit of building the company’s “good governance” in an ethical/fair manner, committing, and taking a proactive role in corruption prevention and eradication.
+8. Uphold the spirit of building good corporate governance in an ethical and fair manner, and commit to taking a proactive role in corruption prevention and eradication.

 We are committed to implementing practical solutions that will be beneficial to the environment and to the communities in which we live and work.
 These solutions will require innovation, dedication, determination, and creativity.